 If you don’t have a spot right next to a south-facing window to perch a plant, don’t dismay.
 Plenty of plants will thrive in medium and indirect light, including Instagram-friendly foliage like the fiddle leaf fig tree, bird of paradise, and monstera (or Swiss cheese plants).
 The latter two should be easy for nearly everyone to take of—just be sure to water them every two weeks or so.
-Fiddle leafs, on the other hand, can be a bit more finicky.
-“Fiddle leafs thrive in stable environments,” says Erin, “but if you can keep your place at a constant warmish temperature and can stick to a watering schedule, these are incredible plants to bring inside.”
+Fiddle leaf trees, on the other hand, can be a bit more finicky.
+“Fiddle leafs thrive in stable environments,” says Marino, “but if you can keep your place at a constant warmish temperature and can stick to a watering schedule, these are incredible plants to bring inside.”

 If you live in a garden-level apartment or aren’t #blessed with huge windows, look for plants that thrive in low-light settings like the rainforest when bringing the outdoors in.
 Marino and Perez suggest going for ferns or species like snake plants, ZZ plants, or pothos jades for rooms that get a little bit less light.
 All will be more than happy in the shadows and are some of the best plants for beginners as they are particularly hearty.
 “Calatheas are also great for low-light settings,” says Perez, “and they make for an excellent addition in most bathrooms!”